 One day in December of this year saw the highest daily attacks since the Log4j vulnerability was discovered.

-“When they put it in place a plan for fixing it roughly a year ago, they thought they’d done it,” he says.
-“They cleaned, they identified, they’ve scanned, they’ve patched their software and for them, they’ve done what they needed to do.
+“When they put in place a plan for fixing it roughly a year ago, they thought they’d done it,” Montel says.
+“They cleaned, they identified, they’ve scanned, they’ve patched their software, and for them, they’ve done what they needed to do.
 They just forgot the fact that the attack surface is moving.”

-At an organizational level, Montel also thinks that after the huge push to deal with the vulnerability in the early months it was almost inevitable that people would lose focus once they felt they’d remediated the problem.
-He thinks there are clear analogies to the Covid-19 pandemic, in which stringent measures like lockdowns rapidly got the virus under control, only for it to reappear when things relaxed again.
+Montel also thinks that after the huge push to deal with the vulnerability in the early months, it was almost inevitable, at an organizational level, that people would lose focus once they felt they’d remediated the problem.
+He thinks there are clear analogies to the COVID-19 pandemic, in which stringent measures like lockdowns rapidly got the virus under control, only for it to reappear when things relaxed again.
 “It [Log4j] is coming back,” says Montel.
 “It’s still there somewhere, so just observe the waves.”

 Imperva estimates that about 7 percent of those attacks are successful.
-But although there have been some high profile hacks—including ones by Chinese state-sponsored hackers in March and an Iranian attack on a US federal agency in November—so far, the bug hasn’t lived up to the dire predictions made last year.
-“Although plenty of companies were impacted, it was largely less than anticipated,” says Gabi Stapel threat research analyst at Imperva.
-What is has done though is bring to light how reliant many companies are on third-party and open source code over which they have little control or visibility.
+But although there have been some high-profile hacks—including ones by Chinese state-sponsored hackers in March and an Iranian attack on a U.S. federal agency in November—so far, the bug hasn’t lived up to the dire predictions made last year.
+“Although plenty of companies were impacted, it was largely less than anticipated,” says Gabi Stapel, a threat-research analyst at Imperva.
+What it has done, though, is bring to light how reliant many companies are on third-party and open-source code, over which they have little control or visibility.
 “Historically, companies have focused on the risk introduced by their immediate set of vendors and the critical software they rely on,” says Stapel.
 “Organizations need to adopt a threat model that includes all parts of the supply chain.”

 The cost and complexity of the response to Log4Shell has certainly driven an increasing focus on securing the software supply chain and boosting transparency, says Eric Goldstein, executive assistant director for cybersecurity at the Cybersecurity and Infrastructure Security Agency (CISA).
 “A host of new tools, companies, and products have emerged over the past year to help better understand software dependencies, and Log4j is often used as a primary motivation for innovation and adoption,” he says.

-For the approach to really have an impact it needs to move further upstream though, says Brian Behlendorf, general manager at the Open Source Security Foundation (OSSF), so that even the original open-source software packages or libraries that developers assemble to create applications come with their own SBOMs.
-Doing so is likely to require new tools that simplify this process and bake them into existing software building tools though, says Behlendorf, because “getting developers to spend some extra effort can be a challenge”.
+For the approach to really have an impact, though, it needs to move further upstream, says Brian Behlendorf, general manager at the Open Source Security Foundation (OSSF), so that even the original open-source software packages or libraries that developers assemble to create applications come with their own SBOMs.
+However, doing so is likely to require new tools that simplify this process and bake them into existing software-building tools, says Behlendorf, because “getting developers to spend some extra effort can be a challenge”.

-That’s why in May, the OSSF and the Linux Foundation unveiled an Open Source Software Security Mobilization Plan, which highlighted ten areas where a small amount of investment could dramatically reduce the risk of vulnerabilities like Log4Shell.
-These include things like better security education for developers, the establishment of an OSSF incident response team to help under-resourced open source teams react to vulnerabilities, and yearly code reviews of the 200 most critical open source software components.
+That’s why in May, the OSSF and the Linux Foundation unveiled an Open Source Software Security Mobilization Plan, which highlighted 10 areas where a small amount of investment could dramatically reduce the risk of vulnerabilities like Log4Shell.
+These include things like better security education for developers, the establishment of an OSSF incident-response team to help under-resourced open-source teams react to vulnerabilities, and yearly code reviews of the 200 most critical open-source software components.